jettandres/jettandres.github.io/_posts/2016-09-17-vcs-and-repository.md

 **GitHub** is an example of an *online public repository*.
 It introduces the concept of *Open-Source* which means anyone at no cost can obtain, view, modify, and claim a copy of your code as their own.

 >"But why is **Open-Source** such a big deal?
-Why would anyone want to share their code to the public?""
+Why would anyone want to share their code to the public?"

 Plenty of significant reasons.
 Here are some of them.